Kushagra1122/approval-orchestrator/README.md

     O -.-> R
 ```

-## The System Architecture
+## 🏗️ System Architecture

-I built this as a full-stack application with a clean separation between frontend and backend:
+Built as a modern full-stack application with clean separation of concerns:

 ```mermaid
 graph TB